-Radicans Japanese Cedar is a multi-stemmed evergreen tree with a distinctive and refined pyramidal form.
+Yoshino Japanese Cedar is an evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.